-Cut 15 pieces of the grid fabric 4 inches wide by 11 inches long.
+Next cut 15 pieces of the grid fabric 4 inches wide by 11 inches long.
 These will be sewn between your chickens squares like so.

-Using a 1/2 inch seam, sew three strips of fabric between your four chickens squares going across.
+Then using a 1/2 inch seam, sew three strips of fabric between your four chickens squares going across.
 When you are done, you will have a total of five strips of chickens.
 Tip: You might want to measure your squares once they are sewn to be sure they are each 10 inches wide when sewn and your strips are three inches wide.

 |5 strips ready for ironing|